wiwaszko-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/getstarted/supported_hw.rst

 Supported peripherals
 *********************

-|rvc_full| is developed, tested and validated with a limited set of peripherals.
+Robot Vision & Control Framework is developed, tested and validated with a limited set of peripherals.